Gina Raimondo: DCYF controversies

 Under Raimondo, the Rhode Island Department of Children, Youth & Families (DCYF) had come under fire for the rate of deaths and near-deaths of children in its care.
-In a period between January 2016 and December 2017, there were 31 fatalities or near fatalities of children in its care, with eight being confirmed fatal.
+Between January 2016 and December 2017, there were 31 fatalities or near fatalities of children in its care, with eight being confirmed fatal.
 Raimondo appointed Trista Piccola as her new DCYF director in January 2017.
 Piccola's term was marked by the death and near-deaths of children, high staff turnover, votes of no confidence, and high budget deficits.
 Rep. Patricia Serpa and Rep. Charlene Lima called for Piccola's resignation, which finally occurred in July 2019.

-In October 2018, the United States Department of Health and Human Services' Administration for Children and Families ordered the Raimondo administration DCYF to improve in 33 of 36 areas assessed.
+In October 2018, the United States Department of Health and Human Services' Administration for Children and Families ordered the Raimondo administration's DCYF to improve in 33 of 36 areas assessed.
 The federal report noted that DCYF services were "inadequate, not developed when needed, or lacked consistent monitoring".
-Harvard Kennedy School professor and former Obama administration official Jeffrey Liebman agreed with the recommendations and analysis of the report from the U.S. Department of Health and Human Services and claimed that the DCYF is "the most messed-up agency ever".
+Harvard Kennedy School professor and former Obama administration official Jeffrey Liebman agreed with the recommendations and analysis of the report from the U.S. Department of Health and Human Services and claimed that the DCYF was "the most messed-up agency ever".

 With Piccola's departure, the interim director is DCYF executive legal counsel Kevin Aucoin.
 Aucoin has served in an interim director capacity twice before when DCYF was without a permanent director.
 Secretary of the Rhode Island Executive Office of Health and Human Services and Raimondo cabinet member Womazetta Jones said in December 2019 that she was "very determined to stay the course of not hiring anybody unless it's the right person".
 As of December 2020 DCYF does not have a permanent director.

 During Raimondo's tenure as governor, the DCYF has focused on shifting children from congregate settings to licensed foster homes.
 DCYF has increased its capacity and utilization of licensed foster homes, including an increase in the number of licensed kinship families, from 280 in October 2019 to 576 in June 2020.
-As of December 2020, 83% of all children placed in out-of-home care are placed in a foster home.
+In December 2020, 83% of all children placed in out-of-home care were placed in a foster home.
 Since 2015, the department's intensive reforms have resulted in a 43% reduction in the number of youth placed in congregate care and a 39% reduction in the number of youth placed in out-of-state congregate care.
 At the same time, the department has increased the number of children placed in licensed foster family homes.

+Guns

+Raimondo campaigned in 2014 to enact a variety of gun control legislation and acted on her promises during her tenure.
+Following the Parkland shooting in 2018, Raimondo enacted a red flag and bump stock ban.
+Raimondo's first bill of the Covid-19 era in June 2020, banned the sale, manufacture, and possession of nonmetal homemade firearms, also known as 3D-printed guns.